HoGentTIN/linux-training-hogent/modules/apache/030_apache_theory.md

     192.168.42.50 chessclub42.local
     192.168.42.50 hunter2.local

-Note that you may have another ip address\...
+Note that you may have another ip address...

 ### enabling virtual hosts